 Anything less than 75 feet is unsafe, they warn.
 Also, stop staring at your camera or phone and be aware of your surroundings.
 And, know that Yellowstone's wild animals are free to roam where they please.

 If a bison is near a trail, don't go down that trail.

 "Just because the animal is near the trail or boardwalk doesn't mean it's tame," Bartlett said.

-Yellowstone's summer tourist season began a month ago and already the park has had some dicey run-ins between wildlife and tourists.
-A recent videotape showed camera-clicking tourists scrambling for their vehicles as a black bear and her cubs tried to cross a bridge in Yellowstone and began running in their direction.
+Yellowstone's summer tourist season began a month ago.
+The park already has had some dicey run-ins between wildlife and tourists.
+A videotape showed camera-clicking tourists scrambling for their vehicles as a black bear and her cubs tried to cross a bridge in Yellowstone and began running in their direction.

 Then on May 16, a bison in the Old Faithful area gored a 16-year-old girl from Taiwan as she posed for a picture near the animal.
 She also was treated at a hospital for serious injuries and released.